Did Europe misdiagnose debt crisis and make it worse?

 While Legrain acknowledges that Greece, with debts greater than its GDP and a budget deficit of 6.5 percent of output in 2008, was facing mainly a debt crisis rather than a banking one, he says the solution chosen by Europe was wrong.

-Rather than renegotiating or writing down much of that debt, the Commission, the International Monetary Fund and the European Central Bank pushed through two hard-to-swallow bailout programs totaling more than 200 billion euros ($277 billion) that left Greece's economy shattered and just as indebted.
+Rather than renegotiating or writing down much of that debt, the Commission, the International Monetary Fund and the European Central Bank pushed through two hard-to-swallow bailout programmes totalling more than 200 billion euros (164 billion pounds) that left Greece's economy shattered and just as indebted.

 Unemployment now stands at 26 percent and debt is expected to peak at 170 percent of GDP.
 Social unrest is bubbling.

-EU officials point out that while the rescue programs applied to Greece, Portugal, Ireland and Cyprus were strict and tightly administered, they have succeeded in stabilizing the crisis and all four countries are starting to recover.
+EU officials point out that while the rescue programmes applied to Greece, Portugal, Ireland and Cyprus were strict and tightly administered, they have succeeded in stabilising the crisis and all four countries are starting to recover.

 It would also be further along in resolving deep-seated problems in its banking sector, while not having tied itself down with unbending fiscal rules and a single currency many now perceive as a "sadomasochistic straitjacket".